melanieH-data/flight-delay-analysis/README.md

 # flight-delay-analysis
 In this project, flight arrival and departure delay data is analysed and tested for: independence to airline, relationship between arrival and dpearture delays.
+Distribution of the data is first visualised through histograms and box-plots.
+Hypothesis testing is then performed to determine whether the proportion of late flights is independent of airline.
+And finally, linear regression is used to examine the relationship between arrival delay and departure delay.
+All analyses performed using R.